thomas-mindruptive/pure-svelte/README.md

         │   ├── +page.server.ts  # SERVER-ONLY logic for the detail page (load/edit/create actions)
         │   └── +page.svelte     # The unified UI for EDITING an existing supplier
         │
-        └── new/
-            ├── +page.server.ts  # SERVER-ONLY logic for the NEW page (create action) └── +page.svelte     # The UI form for CREATING a new supplier

 ```

 #### **5. Current Status & Functionality**